Aaron Rodgers shows foot on camera over ‘COVID toe’ controversy - NewsBreak

 “COVID toes is a pernio-like reaction that we think is due to inflammation or clotting in the superficial vessels of the feet, likely due to an inflammatory response affecting the blood vessel walls or blood cells, or a combination of both,” says Dawn Davis, a dermatologist at the Mayo Clinic in Rochester, Minnesota.

-Symptoms include discoloration and leaking blood vessels that cause the surrounding tissue to itch and burn.Calculate your risk of COVID exposure from attending Thanksgiving gatherings with this online tool
+Symptoms include discoloration and leaking blood vessels that cause the surrounding tissue to itch and burn.Reports: Packers, Rodgers fined over COVID-19 protocols

 But Rodgers changed his story in a press conference Wednesday when he showed his feet on camera, demonstrating he has a fractured toe, not COVID toe.
 The comment he made on McAfee’s show appears to have been in jest.